 In accordance with 22 MRS § 2140(17), the Department of Health and Human Services (Department) shall generate and make available to the public an annual statistical report of information collected under the Maine Death with Dignity Act (Act).
-The Department is mandated to submit a copy of the report to the Joint Standing Committee of the Legislature having jurisdiction over health matters, annually by March 1st.
-This first report covers the period of time between September 19, 2019 and December 31, 2019.
-Subsequent reports will be submitted March 1st and cover the previous calendar year.
+The Department is mandated to submit a copy of the report to the Joint Standing Committee of the Legislature having jurisdiction over health matters, annually by March 1.
+This report is for patients that completed a request for medication to hasten their death in calendar year 2020.

-This March 2020 report provides statistics concerning the utilization of Patient-directed Care, 22 MRS chapter 418.
+This March 2021 report provides statistics concerning the utilization of Patient-directed Care, 22 MRS chapter 418.
 Specifically, this report provides information about patients who have reportedly met the requirements of the Act, the underlying causes of qualified patient death, and the number of prescriptions for life-ending medication written or dispensed to qualified patients.